bacontime/fiddling-around-with-Cairn/combat-math.md

 - 3d6 for STR (Let's say 11)
 - 1d6 starting HP (Let's call it 4)
 - Say 2 armor as baseline.
 (Chainmail or Brigadine+helmet, etc.)
+- Let's give em a sword for d8 damage

 ## Example Monster